-The riser is a skeletal backbone of a recurve bow.
-It is the central place where a lot of the actions happen: from holding the bow to shooting and aiming; and it is the hub where other parts of the bow (grip, riser, stabilizer, etc.) are connected to.
+A riser is a skeletal backbone of a recurve bow.
+It is the central place where a lot of the actions happen: from holding the bow to shooting and aiming, and it is the hub where other parts of the bow (grip, riser, stabilizer, etc.) are connected to.

-The riser can be made from lots of different materials depending on the recurve bow type.
+The riser can be made from lots of different materials.

 A traditional recurve bow uses a riser made from wood.
-While a modern recurve bow uses a riser made of metal or carbon.
+While the modern one uses a riser made of metal or carbon.
 The differences between each material will be explained in the next section.

 Recurve bow risers are available in several configurations, 23-, 25-, and 27- inch risers.

-The recurve bow consists of upper and lower limbs that are attached to the riser.
+A recurve consists of upper and lower limbs that are attached to the riser.

 In terms of curvature, there are two types of recurve: working and static.
 Working recurve uncurls when drawn whereas static recurve curls when pulled.